Welcome to Our Blog Hiking Ontario's Bruce Trail

 Rejoining the Bruce Trail

-This feeling of frustration was only amplified by the fact that we were now looking at a sign for the Valley Crossover Side Trail – a route spanning the two sided of Beaver Valley, and which would have cut 30 kilometers off the Bruce Trail if we had chosen to take it.
+This feeling of frustration was only amplified by the fact that we were now looking at a sign for the Valley Crossover Side Trail – a route spanning the two sides of Beaver Valley, which would have cut 30 kilometres off the Bruce Trail if we had chosen to take it.
 Indeed, until 2008 the side trail that lay in front of us was the main route of the Bruce Trail.
 Had we not already had reservations in Eugenia for tonight, I think our resolve to walk the entire Bruce Trail would have crumbled right there.
-Instead, we begrudgingly turned and continued our walk amid the heat of day towards Campbell’s Hill and Eugena Falls Conservation Area, still some 10 kilometers to the south of us.
+Instead, we begrudgingly turned and continued our walk amid the heat of day towards Campbell’s Hill and Eugenia Falls Conservation Area, still some 10 kilometres to the south of us.

 Continuing on, the trail navigated through fenced boundaries and soon plunged back to the ridge line of the forested escarpment, weaving up and down the steep topography past creeks and a waterfall.
 The highlight of this section was that at one point we could see the towers of the Eugenia Hydro facility, as well as water towers, pipelines, and hydro lines, which spanned the valley.
 This facility has apparently been in operation since 1915 and is used to pump water from Lake Eugenia.
 The industrialized footprint of this facility served as a reminder of the immense ways that we have transformed the landscapes of the nation, even amid so many protected spaces and conservation areas.